Landscape Design & Implementation

 Follow the process

-Now that all the plants are spaced out properly, we can give a general idea on what plants and ornaments to place on the property.
+Now that all the plants are spaced out properly, we can get a general idea on what plants and ornaments to place on the property.
 Typically, it is best to have one item that sets itself out from the rest of the landscape.
-This will help guide the eye and give it the emotional connection by moving the eye through the landscape in an orderly fashion.
-This focal point can be unique tree, statue, or another architectural feature.
+This will help guide the eye and give it the emotional connection by moving the eye through the property in an orderly fashion.
+This focal point can be a unique tree, statue, or another architectural feature.
 The idea is to find something that is uniquely different from the rest of the property and then let everything else fall into place around it.
-However, it should not be so unique that it does not fit in with the rest of the property, should fit the size and theme of the landscape.
+However, it should not be so unique that it does not fit in with the rest of the property; it should fit the size and theme of the landscape.

 Catch the eye

 An additional design feature that can be used to add interest to a property is the curve.
 The curve draws the eye and helps guide it in a unique fashion through the property.
 The curve should be subtle and not overdone and can take the form of a walkway or shrub formation.
 Then the curve can be accented with the hedges or planters around it.
 The trick is to make sure the curves do not compete with each other and there is one symmetrical pattern.
 Another way to add interest is by adding movement to the theme.
 This can be done by adding a fountain, flowers to attract butterflies and honeybees, or even plants that sway in the wind.
 By adding this element, the property will have a real life artistic effect that everyone can enjoy.